 ELEKTRA™ Magnesium Flakes contain over 16% elemental magnesium and have the added synergy of sea trace minerals.
 They are naturally evaporated from alpine salt water in a pristine region of the Tibetan Plateau and are quality food grade salts which can be used for mouthwash and drinking water, as well as bathing.
 This pristine salt water source is 3,000m above sea level and therefore not near any industry, mining, agriculture or large populations.
 Hikers, mountain climbers and athletes visit this remote region in the summer in order to train for overcoming altitude sickness.
 During the winter the lake is frozen over.
 There is a Buddhist monastery and small village which hosts visitors on pilgrimage to walk around the lake and meditate.

-The salt water is harvested from the lake via siphoning the surface waters (not excavation mining) and piping to evaporation tanks where the salts are naturally evaporated into a thick slurry.
+The salt water is harvested from the lake via siphoning the surface waters (not extraction mining) and piping to evaporation tanks where the salts are naturally evaporated into a thick slurry.
 During dehydration sodium chloride rises to the top and is skimmed off to make table salt.
 The process is repeated leaving the remaining (approximately 15%) as magnesium chloride hexahydrate and 2% trace minerals.
 The slurry is then transported to a facility which filters and further dehydrates the salt slurry into sheets which are crushed into flakes.
-These are tested in Australia by an independent laboratory showing NO mercury NOR lead detected down to 10ppb.
+These are tested in Australia by an independent laboratory showing NO mercury NOR lead detected.

 ELEKTRA™ Magnesium Flakes